Lecompton Constitution: Rejection

-A vocal supporter of slaveholder rights, which he believed necessary to prevent Southern secession and preserve the Union, President James Buchanan endorsed the Lecompton Constitution before Congress.
+A vocal supporter of enslaver rights, which he believed necessary to prevent Southern secession and preserve the Union, President James Buchanan endorsed the Lecompton Constitution before Congress.
 While the president received the support of Southern Democrats, many Northern Democrats, led by Stephen A. Douglas, sided with the Republicans in opposition to the constitution.
-Despite Douglas’s objections, the Kansas statehood bill passed the Senate on March 23, 1858 by a vote of 33 to 25.
+Despite Douglas's objections, the Kansas statehood bill passed the Senate on March 23, 1858, by a vote of 33 to 25.
 Douglas was helped considerably by the work of Thomas Ewing Jr., a noted Kansas Free State politician and lawyer, who led a legislative investigation in Kansas to uncover the fraudulent voting ballots.
 A new referendum over the fate of the Lecompton Constitution was proposed, even though this would delay Kansas's admission to the Union.
 Furthermore, a new constitution—the anti-slavery Leavenworth Constitution—was already being drafted.
 On January 4, 1858, Kansas voters, having the opportunity to reject the constitution altogether in a referendum, overwhelmingly rejected the Lecompton Constitution by a vote of 10,226 to 138.
 In Washington, the admission of the state of Kansas with the Lecompton Constitution was rejected by the U.S. House of Representatives in 1858.
-Though soundly defeated, debate over the proposed constitution had ripped apart the Democratic Party.
-Anson Burlingame delivered a fiery speech in the House of Representatives on March 31, 1858, condemning those in favor of the Lecompton Constitution, as "An Appeal to Patriots Against Fraud and Disunion".
-Kansas was admitted to the Union as a free state in 1861, just as soon as the pro-slavery senators who had blocked it withdrew from the Senate, because their states had seceded.
+Though soundly defeated, the debate over the proposed constitution had ripped apart the Democratic Party.
+Anson Burlingame delivered a fiery speech in the House of Representatives on March 31, 1858, condemning those in favor of the Lecompton Constitution as "An Appeal to Patriots Against Fraud and Disunion".
+Kansas was admitted to the Union as a free state in 1861, just as soon as the pro-slavery senators who had blocked it withdrew from the Senate because their states had seceded.